 Salt-n-Pepa’s “Push It” vs. Garbage’s “Push It”

+Who wins?
 We were super into Garbage’s Beach Boys-sampling “Push It” when it came out.
 But these days, it’s sounding pretty 1998 to us.
 But Salt-n-Pepa’s widely sampled single just gets better every time a DJ spins it.

 Heaven 17 “Temptation” vs. New Order “Temptation”